LenkaNovak/LenkaNovak.github.io/_talks/Mainz_17.md

 ---

 ## Overview
-This talk is on the approximately periodic monthly oscillations in storminess in the North Atlantic and Pacific storm track, using a predator-prey model as an analogy for the relationship between storminess and its growth rate.
-We use these two variables as coordinates of a new dynamical phase space.
-Averaging over this new phase space reveals new relationships between storminess oscillations and jet stream variability.
+We use these storminess and large-scale thermal contrast as coordinates to create a new dynamical phase space.
+Averaging over this phase space reveals new relationships between storminess oscillations and jet stream variability.

 ## Abstract
 ### Lenka Novak, Maarten H.P.
 Ambaum, Remi Tailleux